 Now more than ever, there are different papers optimized and engineered for a variety of uses.
 Paper you’ll purchase to load the copier in your office will be different than sheets you print photographs on, which are different than those you print wedding invites on.
 There is considerable overlap between all paper types when it comes to terminology however, and knowing a little bit more about paper can help you save money and get better print results at the end of the day.

-To help you get a better idea of what paper is best for your specific needs, here are some of the most important factors and how they will influence the look, feel, and overall cost of your print.
+To help you get a better idea of what paper is best for your print job, here are the most important factors to consider that will influence the look, feel, and overall cost of your print.

 Four basic properties that apply to nearly all paper types, both in the office and the studio, are size, brightness (or whiteness, depending on brand), shade, and weight.
 Each defines a characteristic of the paper that makes it better for certain uses, and will affect everything from print quality to the amount you pay per box.

 Brightness is the most common way of expressing how light interacts with the page.
 Xerox® defines brightness as “the light reflectance of blue-spectrum light on the page”.
 The brightness of the page will affect the sharpness of your text or images.
 It’s measured using a 0-100 scale, where 100 is the brightest.
 Most paper is somewhere in the 90s on this scale, with less expensive copier paper coming in around 92 and artist-grade paper ranging in the high 90’s to 100.